 A few hours ago Google announced that Google Cloud Platform is now certified for compliance with PCI-DSS.
 Payment Card Industry – Data Security Standard are security standards built by the Payment Card Industry Council to minimize the credit card frauds.
 These standards are applicable to organizations who deal with payment cards including credit cards and debit cards and have to ensure that cardholder’s data is completely protected from misuse of their personal information.
 Compliance with this standard enables customers to hold, process, or exchange cardholder information from any branded credit card.

 Amazon Web Services works upon a shared security responsibility model where AWS responsibility is to secure the underlying infrastructure and it is your responsibility to secure any connection made to and any data put upon that infrastructure.
-For example, it is AWS’s responsibility to ensure security of their physical infrastructure, facilities, virtual infrastructure while when it is client’s responsibility when it comes to OS patching, data encryption, and of course the application itself.
+For example, it is AWS’s responsibility to ensure the security of their physical infrastructure, facilities, virtual infrastructure while when it is client’s responsibility when it comes to OS patching, data encryption, and of course the application itself.

 AWS has already achieved PCI-DSS compliance for shared hosting providers and has successfully validated for Level-1 service provider under PCI-DSS version 3.0.
 In this post, we will see how you can achieve PCI-DSS compliance for your infrastructure on top of AWS.
 In any case, you should always ask for an independent Quality Security Assessor (QSA) to validate that your environment is PCI-DSS compliant.
 Nevertheless, the following 12-item checklist can really help you harden your infrastructure and protect your customers from frauds.